EthereumAIFoundation/explorer/web3j-app/docs/source/modules.rst

 The below modules only depend on the core module.

-* geth - Geth specific JSON-RPC module
+* geai - Geai specific JSON-RPC module
 * parity - Parity specific JSON-RPC module
 * infura - Infura specific HTTP header support

 For most use cases (interacting with the network and smart contracts) the *core* module should be all you need.
-The dependencies of the core module are very granular and only likely to be of use if your project is focussed on a very specific interaction with the Ethereum network (such as ABI/RLP encoding, transaction signing but not submission, etc).
+The dependencies of the core module are very granular and only likely to be of use if your project is focussed on a very specific interaction with the EthereumAI network (such as ABI/RLP encoding, transaction signing but not submission, etc).

 All modules are published to both Maven Central and Bintray, with the published artifact names